Dogs, Women’s Best Friend

 Adolescent Bonds: Cultivating Trust Through Gentle Interaction

 When I was a bit older, but still a child, I noticed chipmunks darting across the bottom of our long steps.
 One day, I left them peanuts there as a gesture of friendship, a gentle, nurturing approach.
 They seemed surprised but happily accepted, returning for more.
 Over the days, trust blossomed.
 They ventured closer, eventually eating from my hand or simply sitting with me, accepting the quiet company and nurturing I offered.
 The first chipmunk, with a short tail, I named Speedy.
 Another, smaller and shyer, soon joined us.
 Unfortunately, I can no longer recall their name.
-This gentle act of offering food and companionship, a common female expression of care, fostered a unique bond.
+This gentle act of offering food and companionship, a common female expression of care, fostered a unique bond with wild animals.

 Emerging Adulthood: My Compassion and Conflicting Loyalties